Sabreen-Naaz/magical-chronicles-hub/README.md

 ## 👩‍💻 Author

-Created with magic, curiosity, and a love for the wizarding world.
+Created by Sabreen Naaz

+Artificial Intelligence and Machine Learning (AIML) Student | Aspiring Software Engineer

 ⭐ If you enjoyed this project, consider giving it a star on GitHub!